flavio/flavio/source/_posts/2014-05-06-building-docker-containers-with-kiwi.markdown

 of the [Virtualization:Appliances](https://build.opensuse.org/project/show?project=Virtualization%3AAppliances)
 project on OBS.

-Install the `kiwi` and the `kiwi-dock` packages on your system.
+Install the `kiwi` and the `kiwi-doc` packages on your system.
 Then go to the `/usr/share/doc/packages/kiwi/examples/` directory where you will find a simple openSUSE 13.1 template.